 What Does the Rise in Contactless Payments Mean for Businesses?

-It is obvious that the Covid-19 pandemic has had a dramatic effect on how people shop, and it has also accelerated the prospect of a totally cash-free society becoming the norm in the near future.
+Obviously, the Covid-19 pandemic has had a dramatic effect on how people shop, and it has also accelerated the prospect of a totally cash-free society becoming the norm in the near future.
 Using a contactless card or shopping over the internet has now become a fixture in most people’s lives, and when the pandemic is over, that is one thing that is unlikely to change.

 As the pandemic hopefully eases in the coming months, it will be interesting to see just how much of a comeback cash payments make, as going digital is still not an option for many people.
 But, the big question is, will those people who were dedicated cash users who have now switched to digital payments ever return to using cash for the majority of their purchases?